drewku42/AbleBot/README.md

 8. Start the chatbot: `streamlit run streamlit_chatbot/app.py`
 9. Ask away!

+## Scraping the Data
+1. Fetch URls from Sitemap: The script fetches URLs from the sitemap at https://able.co/sitemap.xml .
+2. Scrape Page Content: For each URL, the scraper extracts the main text content while removing navigation, footer, and script elements.
+3. Store Scrapted Data: The script collects text data from all pages and saves it to a file called `company_info.txt`.
+4. Run the Scraper: Execute the script to start scraping and save the data locally.

 ## RAG w/ LangChain Overview
 - Retrieval Augmented Generation (RAG)
 - A typical RAG application has two main components, indexing and retreival augmented generation